 Dawn Gile is presently a partner with MacDonald Law Group, LLC, where her practice focuses on the defense of corporations, insurance companies, and individuals in matters involving complex civil litigation.
 A graduate of Loyola University Chicago School of Law and Rockford University, Dawn is admitted to practice law in Illinois, Maryland, and the District of Columbia.
-Dawn also serves as president of Military Spouse JD Network (“MSJDN”), an organization of military spouse attorneys, having previously served as its membership director and as an intake coordinator for its Justice for Military Families Committee, an initiative dedicated to providing pro bono legal services to Gold Star families.
+Dawn also serves as Immediate Past President of Military Spouse JD Network (“MSJDN”), an organization of military spouse attorneys, having previously served as its membership director and as an intake coordinator for its Justice for Military Families Committee, an initiative dedicated to providing pro bono legal services to Gold Star families.
 As the spouse of a Special Operations member D.J.
 Gile, Dawn has long volunteered with family readiness groups at the battalion level, including twice having served as its leader.
 In September 2019, she was awarded the Special Operations inaugural Volunteer of the Year award.
 Additionally, Dawn serves as the alumni trustee for Rockford University’s Board of Trustees and volunteers her time in her neighborhood community association.

 She resides in Maryland with her husband D.J. and her daughters Addy and Betty.